M.2 SATA Installation¶

-Ensure the Status LED Pipe is extruding correctly through the chassis.
+Ensure the Status LED Pipe is protruding correctly through the chassis.

 Replace the lid on the chassis.

-The lid should be oriented so the processor heat sink and lid vent are aligned properply.
+The lid should be oriented so the processor heat sink and lid vent are aligned properly.

 Replace the case screws.
 Use a hand screwdriver and be careful not to crossthread the screws.